 On the subject of Dorset pubs, we head a few miles south to the village of Kingston, stopping off at the Scott Arms.
 Basil and I once came here four years ago for an incongruous dub-reggae festival, these days it nods to Jamaica with an outdoor jerk shack drifting curried smoke over the garden in summer.
 If you’re lucky, you might spot the Swanage steam train chugging its way through the surrounding fields.
 Young fans of The Railway Children should probably resist the urge to run down and wave hankies.

 Lunch beckons, as our road trip leads us west to Lyme Regis at the very heart of the Jurassic Coast.
 Sitting hillside at The Oyster and Fish House, looking down at the famous harbour Cobb, it’s difficult not to picture Meryl Streep in The French Lieutenant’s Woman.
 Lyme is an undeniably cinematic, if wave-battered, little town, flanked by Dorset cliffs that reveal fossils almost older than humanity, but it’s far from fusty.
-After losing everything in the pandemic, owner Mark Hix re-opened The Oyster and Fish House earlier this year, in response to popular demand.
+After losing everything in the pandemic, owner Mark Hix re-opened The Oyster and Fish House in July 2020, in response to popular demand.
 Tucking into evocative sounding dishes such as Korean fried Monkfish cheeks and cockle popcorn, its easy to see why the Groucho Club recently netted him as their food director.
 They’ll never net these views, though.

 Wake up to Best Breakfast of the Year in Lyme Regis